jobs2306/jobs2306/README.md

-# 💫 About Me:
+## 💫 About Me

-Hello!
-I'm Joel Baena, an enthusiastic Mechatronic Engineer and Software Developer passionate about technology, continuous learning, and building solutions that create real value.<br><br>🔹 I specialize in .NET (C#) development, SQL and MySQL Server database management, and Unity 3D for interactive applications and VR/AR projects.<br>🔹 I have hands-on experience creating custom software for price and supplier management, reporting automation, and business process optimization.<br>🔹 I'm skilled in Google Analytics, Google Ads, and SEO strategies to improve digital product visibility.<br>🔹 I also enjoy creating multimedia content (technical sheets, 3D animations, videos) to enrich product and project presentations.<br><br>Throughout my professional journey, I have led projects in startups, working closely with development, commercial, and management teams, developing both technical and leadership skills.<br><br>I believe in building simple, efficient, and impactful solutions.
-Every line of code, every automation, and every strategy should make processes smarter and people's lives easier.<br><br>🚀 Always open to new opportunities, collaborations, and learning challenges.<br><br>💻 Tech Stack<br>Languages: C#, C++, Python, JS, SQL<br><br><br>📫 How to reach me<br>📧 Email: joeebaena@gmail.com
+Hi, I'm **Joel Baena**, a Mechatronic Engineer turned Software Developer focused on building solutions that merge backend development and 3D interactivity.

+🔧 I specialize in:
+- **.NET (C#)** for scalable backend development, using Entity Framework, JWT, Docker, and SQL/MySQL.
+- **Unity 3D** for creating immersive applications and simulations, with experience in VR (Oculus), interactive UI, and physics-based interactions.

+🧠 What sets me apart:
+- I combine my background in engineering and industrial automation with fullstack development to create practical, high-impact tools.
+- I've led and delivered projects in E-commerce, fluid systems simulation, and VR training, always prioritizing clean architecture and performance.

+🎮 Beyond code:
+- I enjoy creating 3D technical content (animations, interactive product demos) to communicate complex ideas clearly.
+- I'm actively developing an industrial 3D software combining Unity + .NET backend, with plans to release videos explaining the architecture and use cases.

+🚀 Open to collaborations, freelance work, or opportunities where engineering meets immersive tech.

+<br>📫 How to reach me<br>📧 Email: joeebaena@gmail.com

 ## 🌐 Socials: